atlarge-research/opendc-m3sa/README.md

 # M3SA

-Multi- and Meta-Model Simulation and Analysis for datacenter infrastructure Collaborative Datacenter Simulation and Exploration for Everybody
+Multi- and Meta-Model Simulation and Analysis for ICT infrastructure.

 ---